A First Timer’s Guide To The Markets of Marrakech

 You’ll Most Likely Need Cash, But Some Places Take Card

-We were brought to these places on our tour, so if you are unsure about where to shop in Marrakech, book a tour with a local guide.
+I was brought to these shops on my tour, so if you are unsure about where to shop in Marrakech, book a tour with a local guide.
 P.S.
 I tried to find them on Google Maps to recommend them, but they don’t exist!

 Shopping In Marrakech Might Not Be For You